 - Change request management: Help the Product Owner systematically manage change requests.
-Customers typically don’t like it, but you have to maintain the project scope, and any divergence from the project scope, as defined in the MtO contract/SOW (statement-of-work), should be accounted for.
-Coach the Product Owner to maintain it as a “bargaining chips.”
+Customers typically don’t like it, but you must maintain the project scope, and any divergence from the project scope, as defined in the MtO contract/SOW (statement-of-work), should be accounted for.
+Coach the Product Owner to maintain it as a “bargaining chip.”
 It doesn’t mean that each change request will be added to the bill.
 Instead, use the well-managed list of approved change requests as a bargaining chip when project risks unexpectedly arise.

 - Team chart: Define responsibilities and their direct interfaces in a written form and agree with the Product Owner and other team members on the project team structure.
 Keep it constantly updated.

-- Ensure tools availability the workflow setup: The task workflow (e.g., using JIRA or a similar too) must be correctly set up from day one and updated/modified as needed.
+- Ensure tools availability in the workflow setup: The task workflow (e.g., using JIRA or a similar too) must be correctly set up from day one and updated/modified as needed.

 - Establish a project-specific “Definition of Done” (DoD): In MtO projects, the DoD includes agreeing on requirements, verification criteria, testing, and applying a review strategy on all levels.
 As a Project coach, actively support the Product Owner with this task.